1sumer/Power-BI/README.md

 ## 🤝 Contributing

 - Contributions are welcome!
 Feel free to fork the repository, make enhancements, or add new projects.
 Submit a pull request to share your improvements.

-## 📝 License

-- This project is licensed under the MIT License.
-See the LICENSE file for details.

 Replace `Sumer Pasha` and `[Power-BI](https://github.com/1sumer/Power-BI)` with your actual GitHub username and repository name.
 Adjust any details to better fit your specific projects or personal preferences.